 Resets - a limited number of resets will be allowed in the first half of the frame to account for computer problems, sticky triggers and botched takeoffs.
 All deaths are final and will stand in the log.
 Weird things do at times happen and editing the logs can prove to be a major PITA.
 Lady Lucks can be used to remove a unfortunate death, once every 3 series.

-Gatecrashers - Uninvited pilots are now rare due to the private arenas but they can still get in and try and cause havoc.
+Gatecrashers - Uninvited pilots may slip past the recruiting screen still get in and try and cause havoc.
 Kills of, or deaths by a gatecrasher are considered valid and will not be adjusted by the S3 Staff.

 Arena Bugs - Some arena targets and AI routines may have bugs and their destruction may or may not occur to well-placed attacks.
 Regardless, all targets must be destroyed in the log to be counted for points or objectives.
 Some known bugs like torpedo attacks will be reviewed for frame scoring but the log and individual scores will not be adjusted.